 In LivePlan, there is no separate entry point for start-up costs - instead, they are entered as part of your regular forecast entries.
 Our original Windows software (Business Plan Pro), which was used to create the sample plan library, did have a separate start-up table.
 That approach was often confusing to our customers, though - it was often challenging to figure out what to put in the start-up period vs. the first month of the forecast.

 So if you want to represent your start-up costs in LivePlan, we recommend setting your forecast start date to the first month that has any financial activity, instead of the month when you start earning revenue.
-That way, you can represent your start-up costs in the months before revenue begins.
+That way, you can represent your start-up costs in the months before revenue begins, which results in more accurate cash planning.

 - Expense entries are great for smaller purchases you'll use up quickly, such as office supplies or uniforms.